MADICES/MADICES-2022/glossary.md

 ## Ontology
 Ontologies describe and clarifies the meaning and relation of terms in a formal language.

-An ontology supports all the following use cases (table stolen from [Charles Hoyt](https://cthoyt.com/2020/05/12/building-an-ontology.html))
+An ontology supports all the following use cases (table stolen from [Charles Tapley Hoyt](https://cthoyt.com/2020/05/12/building-an-ontology.html))

 | Phrase                | Definition                                                      |